 Take an Epsom salt bath.
 Epsom salt breaks down into magnesium and sulfate.
 These components are absorbed by the skin which allows them to reach your muscles.
 Soaking in Epsom salt for at least 20 minutes will alleviate soreness.
-In addition, these ingredients soften skin and induces sleep.
+In addition, these ingredients soften skin and induce sleep.

 When to See a Doctor for Back Pain

 If you’ve tried home remedies and you’re still experiencing back pain, a medical provider can help to determine the cause of the pain.
-It may just be soreness, however it could be something more serious, such as arthritis, a strained muscle or ligament, or a herniated disc.
+It may just be soreness, however, it could be something more serious, such as arthritis, a strained muscle or ligament, or a herniated disc.